levoxtrip/PKB/docs/topics/connect.md

 # Connect

-The quality of your life is the quality of your relationships.

 Train yourself to take nothing personally.

 Don't inflict suffering on other beings.

-Deepen your relationships.

 Stretch your social muscle - join new communities, make more friends.